MeltanoLabs/gpt-ext/README.md

-# OpenAI
+# `gpt-ext`

-OpenAI is A meltano utility extension for OpenAI that wraps OpenAI tools such as ChatGPT.
+`gpt-ext` is A meltano utility extension for GPT that wraps OpenAI tools such as ChatGPT.

 ## Installing this extension for local development